 |6||Public Relations in Hospital||4|

-Here you can check the chapter-wise overview on Health Care latest syllabus.
+Here you can check the chapter-wise overview of the Health Care Class 10 Syllabus

 Health Care Unit 1: Hospital Structure and functions

-In olden days, hospitals were guest houses for the shelter of the homeless and of the treatment of travellers.
+In the olden days, hospitals were guest houses for the shelter of the homeless and of the treatment of travelers.
 In modern times, the chief function of the hospital is to provide care and treatment to the sick.

 World Health Organization (WHO) defines the term “hospital” as an institution that provides in-patient accommodation for medical and nursing care.
 It further elaborates the definition to cover hospitals that assume additional functions i.e., curative, rehabilitative and preventive services, directly or in a consultative capacity, also participating in the training of personnel and in research work.